okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-1-azure-ad/index.md

   -->
 </div>

-> **Note:** This tutorial assumes you have an instance of Azure AD you can use for testing.
+> **Note:** This tutorial assumes that you have an instance of Azure AD you can use for testing.

-## Configure Azure AD as an Identity Provider in Okta
+## Configure Azure AD as an IdP in Okta

-To migrate user profiles from Active Directory to Okta, you'll first delegate authentication to Active Directory by configuring it as an IdP in Okta.
-This process involves creating the Okta enterprise application in Active Directory and adding it as an Identity Provider (IdP) in Okta.
+To migrate user profiles from Active Directory to Okta, first delegate authentication to Active Directory by configuring it as an IdP in Okta.
+This process involves creating the Okta enterprise application in Active Directory and adding it as an Identity Provider in Okta.
 For full instructions, [Make Azure Active Directory an Identity Provider](https://help.okta.com/okta_help.htm?type=oie&id=ext-azure-idp-setup).

-> **Note:** You set up Just-In-Time (JIT) provisioning at this point if you want to use a [JIT migration strategy](/docs/reference/architecture-center/directory-coexistence/overview/#just-in-time-migration).
+> **Note:** Set up Just-In-Time (JIT) provisioning at this point if you want to use a [JIT migration strategy](/docs/reference/architecture-center/directory-coexistence/overview/#just-in-time-migration).
 Remember that this allows Active Directory and Universal Directory profiles to co-exist.
 It also provides a seamless experience because users don't have to create a new username or password in Universal Directory.

-After users are in Okta, you can provide access to applications you have registered with Okta.
+After users are in Okta, you can provide access to applications that you have registered with Okta.
 You can also set [policies](https://developer.okta.com/docs/concepts/policies/#what-are-policies) for the users in Okta, such as requiring a user to sign in again after a given time.
-You can also implement [multifactor authentication](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-authenticators) for your Okta users.
+Additionally, you can implement [multifactor authentication](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-authenticators) for your Okta users.

 ## Create an OIDC-based application that redirects to Okta for authentication

-This tutorial uses a [Docker](https://www.docker.com) container that can be run on any platform, containing a [Spring Boot](https://spring.io/projects/spring-boot) web application that uses [OpenID Connect (OIDC)](/docs/concepts/oauth-openid/#openid-connect) for authentication directly with Okta.
-The sample application shows the types of changes you would make in your application to authenticate directly with Okta.
+This tutorial uses a [Docker](https://www.docker.com) container that you can run on any platform.
+It contains a [Spring Boot](https://spring.io/projects/spring-boot) web application that uses [OpenID Connect (OIDC)](/docs/concepts/oauth-openid/#openid-connect) for authentication directly with Okta.
+The sample application shows the types of changes you can make in your application to authenticate directly with Okta.

 To run the sample application and connect directly to the Okta sign-in dialog: